Josiah Begole

-Josiah Williams Begole (January 20, 1815 – June 5, 1896) was an American politician serving as a U.S. Representative from 1873 to 1875 and the 19th governor of Michigan from 1883 to 1885.
+Josiah Williams Begole (January 20, 1815 – June 5, 1896) was an American politician serving as a U.S. representative from 1873 to 1875 and the 19th governor of Michigan from 1883 to 1885.

 Early life in New York

 Begole was born in Groveland, New York.
 His ancestors were French Huguenots who emigrated to the United States in the last quarter of the 18th century to escape religious persecution and settled in Hagerstown, Maryland.
 Josiah's father, William (1788–1862) was born there and moved to Livingston County, New York in 1802.
 William served in the War of 1812 and married the daughter of an American Revolutionary War veteran.
-Three of Williams sons, including Josiah, the eldest, eventually moved to Genesee County, Michigan.
+Three of William's sons, including Josiah, the eldest, eventually moved to Genesee County, Michigan.
 He attended the public schools in Mount Morris and Temple Hill Academy in Geneseo, New York.

 Life and politics in Michigan

 Begole moved to Flint, Michigan in August 1836 and taught school in 1837 and 1838.
 In the spring of 1839, he married Harriet A. Miles.
 He engaged in agricultural pursuits from 1839 to 1856 and was school inspector, justice of the peace and township treasurer.
 Being an anti-slavery man, he became a member of the Republican party at its organization.
 He was county treasurer 1856–1864.
 He was briefly engaged in the lumber business in 1863.
-His eldest son was killed during the American Civil War near Atlanta, Georgia in 1864, and was the greatest sorrow of his life.
+His eldest son was killed during the American Civil War near Atlanta, Georgia in 1864; this was the greatest sorrow of his life.

 He was a member of the Michigan Senate in 1870 and 1871, and a member of the Flint City Council for three years.
 During that time, he served on the Committees of Finance and Railroads, and was Chairman of the Committee on the Institute for the Deaf and Dumb and Blind.
 He was a delegate to the Republican National Convention at Philadelphia in 1872 to re-nominate U.S. President Ulysses S. Grant and to nominate Henry Wilson as the new Vice President.